 Do not let someone offer to grab your bags at the airport, or they’ll try and charge you.
 (Thanks owners Mani & Sindy for the heads up!)

 Ensure the details of the driver ahead of time!
 They’re quick.
 I almost walked into another shuttle.
 I was communicating with the owner and checking to make sure it was the right person before getting in.
 They asked “who are you looking for?”
 I was like uh hold up “no who are YOU?”.
 Anyone can say they’re the name of the person you say you’re looking for.
-The names didn’t match🙃 My guy wasn’t far.
-I walked out of the wrong door and clearly didn’t see him lol.
+The names didn’t match.🙃 But, my guy wasn’t far.

 3. There were 2 gates to get into our villa, just like in Mexico!